nicktantk/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `InSight` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use Case: Add a Tag to a Client**

+**Purpose:** Allow the user to add a tag to an existing client after finding the client.

 **MSS**

-1. User requests to list persons
+1. User requests to list clients.
-2. AddressBook shows a list of persons
+2. System displays a list of clients.
+3. User searches for a specific client by name or contact detail.
+4. System displays matching client(s).
+5. User selects the desired client from the search results.
-3. User requests to delete a specific person in the list
+6. User requests to add a tag to the selected client.
-4. AddressBook deletes the person
+7. System prompts user to enter tag details.
+8. User inputs the tag details.
+9. System saves the tag under the client’s record.

    Use case ends.

 **Extensions**
+* 3a.
+No clients match the search query.
+    * 3a1.
+System shows a “No clients found” message.
+      Use case ends.

+* 5a.
+User selects an invalid client index.
+    * 5a1.
+System shows an error message.
+      Use case resumes at step 2.

+**Use Case: Edit Client Booking Details**

+**Purpose:** Allow the user to edit details for a client’s existing booking.

+**MSS**
+1. User requests to list clients.
+2. System displays a list of clients.
+3. User selects a client from the list.
+4. System shows the client’s booking history.
+5. User selects a specific booking to edit.
+6. System displays the booking details for editing.
+7. User updates booking information.
+8. System saves the updated booking details.

+   Use case ends.

+**Extensions**
+* 3a.
+Client list is empty.
+  Use case ends.

+* 5a.
+The chosen booking does not exist.
+    * 5a1.
+System shows an error message.
+      Use case resumes at step 4.

+**Use Case: Delete a Client**

+**Purpose:** Allow the user to permanently delete a client’s record.

+**MSS**
+1. User requests to list clients.
+2. System displays a list of clients.
+3. User selects a client to delete.
+4. System prompts for confirmation to delete the client.
+5. User confirms deletion.
+6. System deletes the client’s record.

+   Use case ends.

+**Extensions**
 * 2a.
-The list is empty.
+Client list is empty.
   Use case ends.

 * 3a.
-The given index is invalid.
+User selects an invalid client index.
     * 3a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 2.

-*{More to be added}*

 ### Non-Functional Requirements